aviscasillas/elixir_kafka_consumer/README.md

 1. Grabs messages from a given kafka topic.
 2. Updates the corresponding entity state in a DB.

-**NOTE** that this implementation goes under the assumptions listed below:
+**NOTE:** This implementation goes under the assumptions listed below:
 - The topic represents an entity.
 - The entity is identified by the message `key`.
 - The entity body is represented by the message `value`.
 - The topic is configured with `compaction` strategy.
+- The data is stored in a Postgres database.

 ## Installation